 27.04.2026 18:33

-A 21-year-old young man, who was taken into treatment under suspicion of CCHF after a tick bite in Tokat, died at the hospital he was transferred to after his condition worsened.
-At the funeral of the young man buried in Zile, it was noteworthy that the body was not removed from the vehicle due to the risk of disease transmission.
+In Tokat, a 21-year-old young man who was taken into treatment for suspected Crimean-Congo hemorrhagic fever (CCHF) after a tick bite died at the hospital he was transferred to after his condition worsened.
+At the funeral of the young man, who was laid to rest in Zile, attention was drawn to the fact that the body was not removed from the vehicle due to the risk of disease transmission.

 A 21-year-old young man who died due to Crimean-Congo Hemorrhagic Fever (CCHF) in Tokat was laid to rest in his hometown of Zile district.